 Ballots will be mailed or delivered in the manner required for giving notice of Membership meetings as specified in these bylaws.

 SECTION 7.
 Conduct of Meetings.
 The President will preside over all meetings of Members or in her/his absence, a Trustee.
-The Secretary of the Board of Trustees will act as Secretary of all Membership meetings.
+The Secretary of the Board will act as Secretary of all Membership meetings.
 In the event the Secretary is absent, the presiding officer will appoint another person to act as Secretary of the meeting.
 Meetings will be governed by Roberts Rules of Order, as such rules may be revised from time to time, insofar as such rules are not inconsistent with or in conflict with the Certificate of Incorporation, these bylaws or with provisions of law.

 SECTION 8.
 Liability of Members.
 Members are not personally liable for the Corporation’s debts, liabilities or obligations.
 A Member is liable to the Corporation only to the extent of any unpaid portion of Membership dues or assessments lawfully imposed by the Corporation or for any other indebtedness owed by the Member to the Corporation.

-Article IV BOARD of Trustees
+Article IV BOARD

 SECTION 1.
 Powers.
 Subject to the provisions of the Certificate of Incorporation, the bylaws of the Corporation, and other applicable laws and regulations, the business and affairs of the Corporation will be conducted under the direction of a Board and the control and disposal of the Corporation's properties and funds will be vested in the Board.

 SECTION 2.
 Number and Qualifications.
-The Board of Trustees will consist of not less than three (3) or more than nine (9) persons.
+The Board will consist of not less than three (3) or more than nine (9) persons.
 Each Trustee must be a Member of the Corporation in good standing or if the Member is a corporation, association, or other type of organization, a duly authorized representative of a Member in good standing.
 A Member will be in good standing if its dues are current and the Member continues to otherwise meet the qualifications of Membership set forth in Article II, Section 1.
 At the time of election, each Trustee must have been a member for no less than one year.

 SECTION 3.
 Nomination, Election and Term